maithedung/Sushi_App_Python_Flask/README.md

 The live project can be viewed on heroku at [link](https://sushi-sandwich.herokuapp.com) here.

 ## UX
 I wanted to develop a breathable app for anyone to store and retrieve sushi recipes.
 There is a login feature which is explained more in *CRUD Functionality*. **Layout design**: the site theme is based on the colour palette which includes an orange and some blues and greys.
-This was brought in from my main background image of red caviar on a blue-grey background. **Typography**: the font is is *orangered* which is the pre-determined html standard font colour.
+This was brought in from my main background image of red caviar on a blue-grey background.
+The image is not present on the create, edit, delete and single recipe (full page view) as it reads better on smaller screens that way. **Typography**: the font is is *orangered* which is the pre-determined html standard font colour, save on the pages without the background image where the pages are orangered and black.
 The font is a sans-serif as this is clear and funtional across mobile apps thoughout.

 ## Wireframes
 [Desktop](https://github.com/fion21/new-flask-1/blob/master/planning/desktopviewindex.PNG) [Ipad](https://github.com/fion21/new-flask-1/blob/master/planning/tabletverticalviewindex.PNG) [Iphone6](https://github.com/fion21/new-flask-1/blob/master/planning/iphone6.PNG)